 Are the toilets open?

-Our disabled/baby change toilet will be open for use by all visitors (with an enhanced cleaning routine), but we have had to close our other toilets for now so that you can easily distance from other households.
+Our accessible/baby change toilet will be open for use by all visitors (with an enhanced cleaning routine), but we have had to close our other toilets for now so that you can easily distance yourself from other households.

 Is the café open?